SasanTazayoni/The-flower-works/README.md

 * As a user, I want to be able to see the prices of products without having to search through various pages.
 * As a user, I want to be able to browse through a variety of floral arrangements to see what is available to me.
 * As a user, I want to be able to contact someone to ask specific questions and make delivery orders.
-* As a user, I want to be able to make enquiries at any time.
 * As a user, I want to be able to be able to find the business location.
 * As a user, I want to be able to navigate around the website easily.